MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/initializing-a-miniport-adapter.md

 After [*MiniportInitializeEx*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) returns successfully, the adapter is in the Paused state.
 NDIS can call the [**MiniportRestart**](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_restart) function to transition the adapter to the Running state.
 For more information, see [Starting a Miniport Adapter](starting-an-adapter.md).

 If [*MiniportInitializeEx*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) returns NDIS\_STATUS\_SUCCESS, the driver should release all the resources for the adapter in the [*MiniportHaltEx*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_halt) function.
 For more information, see [Halting a Miniport Adapter](halting-a-miniport-adapter.md).

+The driver must call **NdisMSetMiniportAttributes** and set the **GeneralAttributes** in the **NDIS_MINIPORT_ADAPTER_ATTRIBUTES** structure if it returns NDIS_STATUS_SUCCESS.
+Otherwise, NDIS versions 6.0 and later will fail the miniport initialization and return an error.
+In NDIS versions previous to 6.0, failing to complete these tasks will result in a crash.

 If [*MiniportInitializeEx*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) failed, *MiniportInitializeEx* must release all resources that it allocated before it returns and the adapter returns to the Halted state.